ihsotas0/Interfaced/README.md

 A personal creative writing project which began September 2023.
 Narratives and worldbuilding cover a wide range of themes from politics to artificial intelligence.
-See `book` for official content.
+See `drafts` for official content.
 Here is a snippet:

 > *The Slice*, or the slice, refers to a specific program family, invented by
 > teenage hackers in the 2060s, which utilize joining programs to kill a person.